onionshrek/turbo-octo-waffle/virtual library code project/README.md

 # VIRTUAL LIBRARY

-My project consist of a virtual library where anyone can register any book to store it, or counting the quantity of books that where stored in the library.
+My project consist of a virtual library where anyone can register any book to store it, or counting the quantity of books that where stored in a virtual library.
+This books are going to be saved in different shelvings based on the names the user chooses to differentiate each shelving called "library"

 # Program Application